-TERM DEFINITION Accommodation Parties An owner of the property who is not a Borrower on the note, such as a non-purchasing spouse.
+Term Definition Accommodation Party An owner of the property who is not a Borrower on the note, such as a non-purchasing spouse.
 Borrower The recipient of loan funds from the Program.
 Commitment A Commitment of funds from Minnesota Housing with specific terms and conditions applied to a specific Borrower and a specific property.
-Construction Alteration Pursuant to the Minnesota State Building Code (Manufactured Housing) (Minnesota Rules Part 1350.0100) " replacement, addition, modification or removal of any equipment or installation which may affect the construction, plumbing, heating, cooling, fuel-burning system, electrical system or the functioning of any of these in manufactured homes subject to the code".
+Construction Alteration (Manufactured Housing) Pursuant to the Minnesota State Building Code (Minnesota Rules Part 1350.0100) " replacement, addition, modification or removal of any equipment or installation which may affect the construction, plumbing, heating, cooling, fuel-burning system, electrical system or the functioning of any of these in manufactured homes subject to the code".
 Home Addition The addition of livable space which is achieved through an actual expansion of square footage to the home, or by finishing off unfinished or partially unfinished square footage in an existing area of the home.
 Lender A lender under contract to participate in the Program.
 Manufactured Home Manufactured Home as defined in Minn.
 Stat.
 327.31, subd.
 6. Minnesota Housing Refers to Minnesota Housing Finance Agency.
 Participation Agreement The contract executed between the Lenders and Minnesota Housing that defines the terms in which the Lender agrees to participate in the Program.
-Principal Residence A property used as the primary domicile of the owner- occupant Borrower and his/her household.
-Program Refers to the Rehabilitation Loan Program.
+Principal Residence A property used as the primary domicile of the owner-occupant Borrower and the Borrower's household.
+Program The Rehabilitation Loan Program.
 Rehabilitation Standard Refers to the Single Family Rehabilitation Standard form.
+Remainderman The person who inherits property when someone passes away and has executed a life estate deed.
 Repair (Manufactured Housing) Any improvement other than those outlined in the definition of Construction Alteration including, (according to Minnesota State Building Code (Minnesota Rules Part 1350.3800))" repairs with approved components or parts; conversion of listed fuel-burning appliances in accordance with the terms of their listing, adjustment and maintenance of equipment or replacement of equipment in kind."
+Servicer A company selected by Minnesota Housing to service loans assigned to Minnesota Housing pursuant to its mortgage loan programs.
+Sworn Construction Statement A document where a contractor lists all supplies and labor on a project, along with the amounts due